TianxiaoYe-Shawn/ACADO_NMPC_ROS/README.md

 # Build ACADO NMPC ROS package from scratch
 ## 1. Ubuntu and ROS Versions

 This ROS package is built on Ubuntu 20.04 and ROS Noetic full desktop version.
-It is recommended to follow this version, as the JACK and ROS Noetic full desktop version.
 It is recommended to follow this version, as the JACKAL simulator is also built on it.

 ## 2. Creating a ROS Workspace